act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Passed Example 4

-Heading marked up with `h1` element with an image that describes the topic or purpose of its [section of the content][].
+Heading marked up with `h1` element with an image that describes the topic or purpose of its [programmatic section of the content][].

 ```html
 <html lang="en">